University of the Immaculate Conception: Campus

 The UIC has three separate campuses: the Fr.
 Selga (Main) campus, Bonifacio (Annex) campus and Bajada (basic education) campus.

 The Fr.
 Selga campus along Pichon Street houses the departments of information technology, nursing, medical technology, music, nutrition & dietetics, pharmacy, and the Graduate School.
 Called the Main campus, it was built in the 1960s to house the college's growing population.

 The school's original location in downtown Davao along San Pedro Street is within the San Pedro Church compound.
 The Annex campus in Bonifacio Street houses the Business and Governance, Engineering, Education, and Liberal Arts colleges.

 Lastly, the Bajada campus houses the grade school and high school facilities of the university.

 A library can be found on the Fr.
 Selga campus.
 The said campus also includes housing and sports facilities.

 Student life

-There are under 10,000 students in the entire UIC.
+There are more than 10,000 students in the entire UIC.
 There exists a student government body called the University Student Government of UIC, which represents the student's interests to the school administration.